ManmithaPatya/Manmitha-Patya-Portfolio/FinalProject1.md

 The primary platforms that I will use for my project will be serve the following purposes- To build visualizations, To make storyboards, To mind map my vision for the project and to serve an medium for the audience to experince my project.

 To build visualizations, my primary platfoorm will be [Flourish](https://flourish.studio/).
 However, I will switch to tableau should I need more control on how my visualizations look.
 To make story boards, in addition to hand-drawing a few visualizations, I will make use of platforms like [Balsamiq](https://balsamiq.cloud/) and [Figma](https://www.figma.com/).
 For mindmapping, I will use [Mindmeister](https://www.mindmeister.com/folders), a platform I have been using for ~2 years now.
+In addition to there, for the infograms I plan in including, I will create them using the Adobe Suite.

 And finally, I will use [Shorthand](https://shorthand.com/) to tell the story of Wildlife Conservation to the audience.